 We are proud to be an associate member of Mental Health Reform and to support its important work.

 Children’s Rights Alliance

 Founded in 1995, the Children’s Rights Alliance unites over 100 members working together to make Ireland one of the best places in the world to be a child.
 It works to change the lives of all children in Ireland by making sure that their rights are respected and protected in our laws, policies and services.
-It identifies problems for children.
-It educates and provides information on children’s rights.
+It identifies problems for children, and educates and provides information on children’s rights.
 It unites its members and puts pressure on government and decision-makers to put children first.
-SPMHS stands as a member of the Children’s Rights Alliance, and proudly supports its work.

 Continue to…Women’s Mental Health Network